AlanLuu/lox-go/doc/os.md

 - `os.userConfigDir()`, which returns the path of the directory to be used for storing user-specific configuration data as a string
 - `os.userHomeDir()`, which returns the path of the user's home directory as a string
 - `os.username()`, which returns the username of the user running the current process as a string
+- `os.wait()`, which waits for a child process to complete and returns a list containing the pid of the completed child process as an integer and a wait status object with various methods and fields that are used to obtain information regarding the completed child process
 - `os.write(fd, buffer)`, which writes the contents of the specified buffer to the specified integer file descriptor and returns the number of bytes written as an integer
 - `os.writeFile(path, string)`, which writes the contents of the specified string to the file specified by the path string
     - If the file already exists, it is truncated